dkfans/keeperfx/README.md

 Our development roadmap includes the following key milestones:

+- Full native cross platform support
-- Better multiplayer support
+- Better multiplayer support (lag compensation and stuff like that)
-- Improve path-finding
+- Path-finding improvements
 - More mapmaker customizability
+- More documentation (and comments)
 - ...